LoermansA/Zonestar-P802QS/README.md

 * 2 fans; one for the hotend and one for cooling the filament
 * Baudrate 115200

-Everything seems to be working fine, except the autolevel feature.
-That's a work in progress.
-I haven't tested the filament runout feature yet.
+### Configuration-FULLGRAPHICSDISPLAY.h
+This is my initial (fully working) example configuration for a Reprapdiscount Full Graphic Smart Controller display with the following settings:
+* RepRapDiscount Full Graphic Smart Controller 128x64 (FEATURE_CONTROLLER 11)
+* Slowest UI Encoder Speed (UI_ENCODER_SPEED 2)
+* Disabled Allows faster value selection by turning encoder faster.
+(UI_DYNAMIC_ENCODER_SPEED 0)
+* Correct (reversed) scroll direction (UI_REVERSE_ENCODER 1)

+The buttons seem to be working fine and there was no need to include any graphic library.

+Still to be tested/implemented:
+* autolevel feature, that's a work in progress
+* filament runout feature

 #### Using and flashing
 You can use this Configuration.h in the dev version of the Repetier configurator to finetune and download a complete firmware source package: